 The first place to look for obvious things that could be wrong with a poorly functioning rain sensor is the rain sensor module.
 I removed the rear view mirror assembly and immediately saw that the rain sensor was not seated properly in the mounting bracket.
 A push and a click later, the wiper sensitivity was restored to optimum level.
 However, VW did tell the Golf owner that if there was an issue with the rain sensor (or windscreen) whilst the car was under manufacturer warranty, it would not be covered owing to the non-genuine windscreen in the car.

 Whilst these examples may seem excessive, windscreens can be much more complex than the two highlighted here.
-With radio antennae; heater elements; GPS hardware; Lane Departure Warning sensors; Autonomous Braking hardware; Head Up Display and more, the windscreen is no longer just a piece of glass shielding the car’s occupants from wind and flies.
+With radio antennae; heater elements; GPS hardware and software with the latest Garmin update; Lane Departure Warning sensors; Autonomous Braking hardware; Head Up Display and more, the windscreen is no longer just a piece of glass shielding the car’s occupants from wind and flies.
 The best available parts, especially if the car is still under warranty (or the more technology connected to the glass) will always be what the vehicle manufacturer endorses.